Female toplessness in the United States: Minnesota

 It is legal for anyone in Minnesota to be topless.
 However, the law is ambiguous because lewd exposure is considered illegal.
-On November 18, 2020, the Minneapolis Park and Recreation Board voted to allow anyone to go topless in the city’s parks without being ticketed.
+On November 18, 2020, the Minneapolis Park and Recreation Board voted to allow anyone to go topless in the city's parks without being ticketed.
+In 2025, the Supreme Court of Minnesota ruled that a woman exposing her breasts in public is not inherently 'lewd' if done in a non-sexual context.

 Missouri

-On October 26, 2015, the ACLU of Missouri, on behalf of Jessica Lawson and Amber Hutchison representing "Free the Nipple—Springfield Residents Promoting Equality", filed suit against the City of Springfield over its anti-topless ordinance in the District Court for the Western District of Missouri of the United States Court of Appeals for the Eighth Circuit.
+On October 26, 2015, the ACLU of Missouri, on behalf of Jessica Lawson and Amber Hutchison, representing "Free the Nipple—Springfield Residents Promoting Equality", filed suit against the City of Springfield over its anti-topless ordinance in the District Court for the Western District of Missouri of the United States Court of Appeals for the Eighth Circuit.
 On January 22, 2016, the court granted a preliminary injunction barring the enforcement of the ordinance.
 On October 5, 2017, a federal judge upheld Springfield's ordinance that requires a woman, but not a man, to completely cover their areola with an opaque material.
-On May 6, 2019 the Eighth Circuit court of appeals affirmed the district court's decision.
+On May 6, 2019, the Eighth Circuit court of appeals affirmed the district court's decision.